MaxNevermind/JuniorWebApp/README.md

-SampleProject1
+JuniorWebApp
 ---
 ####Description
- - Project is a very basic web site, similar to that you may be asked to do for Junior Java developer job offer
+ - Project is a very basic web site, similar to that you may be asked to do for Junior Java developer job inertview

 ####How to run
  - pom.xml contains all basic properties for the application, such as data base connection properties and port on which Jetty will run.
 You probably will need to change properties: db.name, jdbc.username, jdbc.password